rkern/line_profiler/README.rst

 Bugs and Such
 =============

-Bugs and pull requested can be submitted on GitHub_.
+Bugs and pull requests can be submitted on GitHub_.

 .. _GitHub: https://github.com/rkern/line_profiler